adamajammary/libsdl2gui/README.md

 void LSG_SetTextColor(const std::string& id, const SDL_Color& color);
 ```

-Sets the text color of a component.
+Sets the text color of a component and all sub-components.

 Parameters